drenkmann/departures/README.md

 To install manually, download the `app-release.apk` and install it.

 ## Credit
-The underlying API, developed by [@derhuerst](https://github.com/derhuerst) was can be found here: https://v6.bvg.transport.rest/
+The underlying API, developed by [@derhuerst](https://github.com/derhuerst) can be found here: https://v6.bvg.transport.rest/

 ## License
 This project is licensed under the [MIT license](./LICENSE.md)